vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 })
 ```

+You will notice here that we have two different usages for `useUserData()`, one that returns all the necessary information we need _synchronously_, and a second version that returns the same data but _asynchronously_, in other words, a Promise.
+This allows to await for the data to be loaded so it can be used directly within the loader.
+Note you could `await` within `setup()` but **that would be unnecessary** as the loader is already awaited at the navigation layer.

 ### Nested invalidation

 Since `useUserCommonFriends()` loader calls `useUserData()`, if `useUserData()`'s cache expires or gets manually invalidated, it will also automatically invalidate `useUserCommonFriends()`.